miman/esp32_util/docs/components.md

 ### file/write
-Write the given file content to the given file path msgs posted to the topic ***file/write***
+Write the given file content to the given file path msgs posted to the topic ***file/write*** If the reboot flag is present & set to true the device will be rebooted after the file has been written.
+This could for example be used foe remote software updates.

 ### Payload format
 The payload for ***file/write*** is: